melanchall/drywetmidi/.github/ISSUE_TEMPLATE/general-issue.md

 ---
-name: General issue
+name: Issue
-about: General issue template
+about: Get started to create an issue
 title: ''
 labels: ''
 assignees: ''